Heather Dirks

 Biography

-Prior to her current role as Associate Dean in the School of Health & Wellness, Heather’s journey as a registered nurse began in rural public health.
-She then transitioned to a manager of community health in Northern British Columbia where she had the privilege of working with communities in Haida Gwaii and Prince Rupert.
-Heather’s interest in education led her to complete her Masters of Nursing with a focus in teaching which turned into a faculty position at Mount Royal University.
+Prior to her current role as Dean in the School of Health & Wellness, Heather’s journey as a registered nurse began in rural public health.
+She then transitioned to a manager of community health in Northern British Columbia, where she had the privilege of working with communities in Haida Gwaii and Prince Rupert.
+Heather’s interest in education led her to complete her Master's of Nursing with a focus on teaching, which turned into a faculty position at Mount Royal University.

-Heather was recognized for her contributions to nursing education by being honored with the MRU Distinguished Faculty Award.
+Heather was honoured with the MRU Distinguished Faculty Award for her contributions to nursing education.
 Heather has extensive experience working with Indigenous communities and has developed a curriculum related to trauma-informed care and Indigenous health utilizing virtual reality as an alternate form of assessment.
 With two decades of diverse experience in post-secondary nursing education, her career has been marked by a commitment to providing quality nursing education for both baccalaureate and diploma students.

 Education